intsab/Server-Calls-Android/README.md

-# Networkcalls
+# Network Calls
-Network Calls is a free Library for Http POST and GET requests.
-It is very easy to use and very smile in code
+Network Calls is a free Library for Http POST and GET requests for Android.
+It is very easy to use.